 You can choose any hospital in England that is funded by the NHS.
 This includes NHS hospitals and some private hospitals.

-When you and your GP agree that you need to see a hospital specialist, Choose and Book shows staff at your general practice the available hospitals and clinics.
+When you and your GP agree that you need to see a hospital specialist, NHS e-Referral Service shows staff at your general practice the available hospitals and clinics.
 If you know where and when you'd like to be seen, you may be able to book your appointment while at your GP surgery, or you can get the practice to shortlist appropriate hospitals.

 You may want more time to consider your choice.
-If so, you can take an appointment request letter away and use a unique booking reference number to compare your shortlisted hospitals and book your appointment using the Choose and Book website.
+If so, you can take an appointment request letter away and use a unique booking reference number to compare your shortlisted hospitals and book your appointment online.